 Essentially, no matter where you look online, expect to find more information on every product on the market.
 If you cannot learn much about something you hope to buy, it might be a good idea to avoid it.

-The good news is that we have no reason to believe that companies are spying on you specifically.
-Online retailers are interested in your habits, patterns, buying behaviors, and similar considerations.
-Going into detail about how all these works would go beyond the scope of this article.
-Still, research cookies.
-Look into how websites are designed to funnel you to certain buttons or messages.
-Consider the many ways an online retailer might try to remind you of your shopping cart.
+The good news is that we have no reason to believe that companies are spying on you specifically or are out to get you.
+However, online retailers are interested in your habits, patterns, buying behaviors, and similar considerations.
+While going into detail about how all these work would go beyond the scope of this article, it's a good idea to research cookies, how websites are designed to funnel you to certain buttons or messages, and the many ways an online retailer might try to remind you of your shopping cart.
 All methods have a purpose.

 For the future of data use from online retailers, we just need to look at the past and past motives.
 Everything online related to retail and products online is designed to get you to do one of a few things: